 Last year, I tried a tea that was placed inside a pomelo rind to cure.
-So, when I saw the description of this tea and it mentioning the taste of citrus rinds, my interest was peaked.
+So, when I saw the description of this tea and it mentioned the taste of citrus rinds, my interest peaked.

 Description: “The name Youhua literally translates as “citron flower”.
 As you might suspect from the name, there are soft fragrances of citrus rinds and a floral bouquet over a creamy base.”

 Instructions: 1 g of tea per 15 ml of water in small teapot or gaiwan. | Rinse once; steep the 1st steep for 5 sec, then add 5 sec for each additional steep[.] | Too weak?
 Steep longer | Too strong?
 Remove leaf | Oolong Tea: 95°C